-Camille Klein is a 17-year-old collage artist from Portland.
-She cries tears of pure glitter and watches too much tv.
+Camille Klein is a collage artist from Portland.
+She cries tears of pure glitter and watches too much TV.
 See more of her work here.

 Chrissie White is a visual enthusiast who has spent the last 18 years of her life in one Seattle neighborhood.
 Eventually she hopes to have her own travel show and every Led Zeppelin album on vinyl.
 You can view more of her work at her website or see how her day is going on her Twitter.

 Cindy Gallop is the founder and CEO of IfWeRanTheWorld.com, a web-meets-world platform that turns good intentions into action one microaction at a time, and of Make Love Not Porn.

 Cynthia Merhej is an illustrator who likes to depict stories about the real and the imaginary.
 She lives back and forth between London and Beirut, and is currently attending the Royal College of Art.
 You can see her work here.

 Dana Boulos is a photographer and visual artist living in Los Angeles.
 She is inspired by everything around her and obsessed with color, fashion, bunnies, and culture.
 You can find her work here, pick her brain at her blog, and follow her personal diary on Instagram @danaboulos.